magento/pagebuilder-docs/docs/viewports/how-to-add-viewports.md

 - **Line 12**—We changed one word of the text description.
 - **Lines 13-14**— We added Knockout conditional `span` tags to display different tooltip content ("Width" vs. "Minimum Width") based on the selected viewport (`desktop` vs. others).

-Your changes can be as simple or complex as required.
+Your changes can be simple, like this, or as complex as required.
 ## Summary

 In this topic you learned how to add more viewports to Page Builder's stage so that end users can preview how their content will look a different widths on the storefront.
 To learn more about how to use these viewports to customize your content types, see [How to use viewports](how-to-use-viewports.md).